Please note that this policy was last updated on 10th January 2022.

 Keeping both ourselves and our clients safe from Covid-19 is a fundamental priority for MidgieBite Media.
-We have developed a specific Covid-19 policy, which applies across all of our video production work.
+We have developed a specific Covid-19 policy, which applies across all of our work.

 This policy is intended to protect both us and our clients, and we ask that all clients respect and comply with our policies.
 In turn, MidgieBite Media will of course work to ensure compliance with the Covid-19 policies of our clients during production.